LoganJFisher/TeXSend/README.md

 <details>
 <summary>:writing_hand: Use Guide:</summary>

+LaTeX code is compiled automatically upon opening an email or expanding an email in a chain.
+To toggle it off (or back on), click the $\TeX$ button on the action bar at the top of the email.

 [KaTeX-supported environments](https://katex.org/docs/support_table) (i.e. anything on their list which starts with `\begin`) (e.g. `\begin{bmatrix}` and `\begin{array}`) can be called at any place in an email.
 In addition to these, a set of additional delimiters have been added to allow you to create inline and display math environments with ease.

 **Accepted math environment delimiters include:**